unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 MVUX is a variation of the MVU design pattern that will also feel familiar to developers who have previously worked with MVVM.

-Its main advantages are cutting down on boilerplate code, and easy maintenance of asynchronous data requests, and the ability to use immutable objects
+Its main advantages are cutting down on boilerplate code, easy maintenance of asynchronous data requests, and the ability to use immutable objects

 To better understand the capabilities of MVUX and the benefits it can provide, let us consider a simple application scenario.
 The application will display the current temperature, obtained from an external service.
 That should seem simple enough.
 All it needs to do is put a number on the screen.
 Although this seems like an easy problem, as is often the case, there are more details to consider than may be immediately apparent.